yomybaby/dev.tiapp/README.md

 <property name="__dev__.server_url">http://this.is.custom.prefix</property>
 ~~~

-#### Custom Prefix doesn't work when cli.failOnWrongSDK is false
+#### Known Issue
-If cli.failOnWrongSDK is true and SDK version of project doesn't match Titanium CLI defautl version, Titanium CLI change a command.
+- [#2](yomybaby/dev.tiapp/issues/2). : If cli.failOnWrongSDK is true and SDK version of project doesn't match Titanium CLI defautl version, Titanium CLI change a command.
 This make unofficial options to be deleted.
 Set cli.failOnWrongSDK is true.
 If you want to build anoter version, user `--sdk` option.

 `ti build -p ios --sdk 3.4.0.GA`